sematext/sematext-agent-docker/README.md

 	  - -e SKIP_BY_NAME - regular expression to black list container names
 	  - -e SKIP_BY_IMAGE - regular expression to black list image names for logging
 	  - -v /yourpatterns/patterns.yml:/etc/logagent/patterns.yml - to provide custom patterns for log parsing, see [logagent-js](https://github.com/sematext/logagent-js)
+	- -e KUBERNETES set this variable to "1" to parse container names into the fields kubernetes.pod_name, kubernetes.namespace and kubernetes.container_name

 	You’ll see your Docker metrics in SPM after about a minute.